 There are some strict regulations to keep in mind when filming in Cuba.

-The Asociación Cubana del Audiovisual (ACAV) is an organization dedicated to the development of the independent film industry in Cuba, and its website provides information for assisting with any permits that may be required for filming.
+The Asociación Cubana del Audiovisual (ACAV) is an organisation dedicated to the development of the independent film industry in Cuba, and its website provides information for assisting with any permits that may be required for filming.

 One of the most restrictive regulations which foreign filmmakers face in Cuba is that the government may refuse filming permits if script content is considered to be “detrimental to the image of the country and the people of Cuba.”